How much is my slip and fall claim worth?

-Though these are only a few of the more common after effects that an injured person cannot account for immediately following their accident, they represent some of the most critical pieces to your injury claim.
+Though these are only a few of the more common after effects that an injured person cannot account for immediately following a slip and fall accident, they represent some of the most critical pieces to your injury claim.
 And each of these examples are much more valuable if they are presented to an insurance company through medical documentation and expert legal representation, rather than a knee-jerk reaction that calls for immediate compensation.
 Remember, once you sign a release, you are forever barred from any future recovery.

 Lets look at a more specific scenario:

 - Client A is a young male visiting a fast-food restaurant.
 As he walks in the door he slips and falls due to a spill that was not properly cleaned up.
 The fall breaks his wrist.
 He is taken by ambulance to the hospital for examination.
 The doctors x-ray the wrist and decide that surgery is required.
 He is released from surgery and prescribed a course of physical therapy.